 Another psychological study says that many people fake their happy state in order to refrain from sharing their true inner feelings.
 Like most kids, Chirag too would lie to his family about loving his new-found college life so that they would worry less about his wellbeing.
 Things, however, got out of hand when Chirag began to skip classes.

 “All I wanted to do was sleep.
 I had a single room to myself in my hostel, which felt like a blessing back then because that was my sweet escape.
 I would be up all night binge-watching shows online, listen to music, and then use my whole day to sleep.
 Sometimes, I would even skip lunch and directly head out for dinner.
 It was this cyclical process that had become my lifestyle.
 It was only when my only friend there came to my room and spoke to me about depression that I realise what was really happening.
 That’s when I decided to speak to a Life Coach, because I knew I did not have it in me anymore to get back up on my own without support.”

-How a Life Coach Helped
+How a Life Coach Helped to Deal with Homesickness?

 Know your triggers

 One of the most important aspects of homesickness is identifying the source of it.
 Different things can trigger homesickness for different people.
 While one may feel homesick because they’re nostalgic missing their old friends and social environment, another person may feel this way due to depression arising out of unfavorable food and climatic changes.

 While conversing with his Life Coach, Chirag realised that he missed home primarily because his mother had recently been recently diagnosed with a heart condition, and thinking about her health got him overwhelmed.
 It was then that he was encouraged to video call his mother every day so that he feels more at ease looking at how she’s doing.
 Over time, it did work for him, and he felt relatively relieved.